 This one is less whimsical, but awesome for mischievous cats

 Maybe you like things a little more understated than the whimsical cat tree designs, but you still need something to occupy your bored cats.
-This Jungle Gym will keep your cats busy for hours.
+This Jungle Gym cat tree will keep your cats busy for hours.
 It has ladders to climb, platforms to sit on, cubbies to hide in, sling pockets to lounge in, sisal posts to scratch, and hanging rope sections to swipe at.
 What more could a cat want?
 The part I like best is that the adjustable top post section reaches the ceiling so there's less chance of the whole thing crashing down.